-The Remuneration Committee held two meetings to review the remuneration package of executive directors and senior management and the new non-executive director for the year 2020.
+The Remuneration Committee held five meetings to review the remuneration package of executive directors and senior management and the new non-executive and independent non-executive director for the year 2021.

 Nomination Committee

 The terms of reference of the Nomination Committee are of no less exacting terms than those set out in the CG Code.
 The principal duties of the Nomination Committee include reviewing the Board composition, developing and formulating relevant procedures for the nomination and appointment of directors, making recommendations to the Board on the appointment and succession planning of directors, and assessing the independence of independent non-executive directors.